How do they live?

 Survival is supporting the right of the Papuan peoples to live on their land in peace, by exposing, and protesting against, the human rights violations they experience, and by campaigning for their land ownership rights.

-Survival is calling on the Indonesian government to enter into dialogue with the Papuan people so that they are able to decide their own way of life and their future.
+Survival is calling on the Indonesian government to end human rights violations and enter into dialogue with the Papuan people so that they are able to decide their own way of life and their future.